Noisec/Noisec/README.md

 - 👋 Hi, I’m Noisec
-- 👀 I’m interested in programming (python,vb.net), anime, and in anything related to any .exe file
+- 👀 I’m interested in programming (python,vb.net), and in anything related to any .exe file
 - 🌱 I’m currently learning python
 - 📫 You can reach me on discord (ИΘIƧƧ#6149) and via email (keyooff@gmail.com)